nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 Senders of healthcare events frequently follow business processes which include a requirement that the target organisation not only acknowledges receipt of the message, but also includes expectation of notification of workflow events which cannot immediately be generated upon message receipt.

-Therefore, the approach taken to facilitate updates to GP systems originating outside the practice has sought to align closely with these existing practice workflow capabilities and requirements.
+Therefore, the approach taken to facilitate updates to GP Principal Clinical Systems originating outside the practice has sought to align closely with these existing practice workflow capabilities and requirements.

 ### Communication paradigm: asynchronous messaging ###